eladnava/mailgen/README.md

 };
 ```

-You can enable a fallback link and instructions for action buttons in case e-mail clients don't render it properly.
+You can enable a fallback link and instructions for action buttons in case e-mail clients don't render them properly.
 This can be achieved by setting `button.fallback` to `true`, or  by specifying custom fallback text as follows:
 ```js
 var email = {
     body: {